franklinqin0/blog/docs/algo/knight-shortest-path-ii.md

 ### BFS w/ HashMap

-Use `queue` to visit nodes and `dist`(could also be an array or HashSet instead of HashMap) to store the distance of reaching a point.
+Use `queue` to visit nodes and `dist`(could also be an array or hashset instead of hashmap) to store the distance of reaching a point.

 ```py {16,17,26,28,29,41}
 DIRECTIONS = [(1,2), (-1, 2), (2,1), (-2, 1)]